Doctor Joy Paton

 Dr Joy Paton is Director of Academic Program (DAP) for Arts Therapy and Counselling and Academic Course Advisor (ACA) for the Master of Art Therapy.
-With a background in political economy, Joy brings her expertise in sustainability to considerations of the self-society-environment nexus as it bears on the field of therapy studies and mental health recovery.
-Joy’s intellectual project bridges the domains of contemporary art, ecology, politics/power, psychotherapy and sociology.
-Her work is informed by critical ecology, feminist poststructuralism and the new (and not so new) materialisms, leading to a conception of art therapy as an interdisciplinary practice of social justice.
-Her research-led teaching in the Master of Art Therapy and Master of Psychotherapy and Counselling prioritises transformative learning experiences that foster reflexive students with capacities for critical and creative thinking.
-Joy's research interests centre on mental health recovery and the use of visual research methods in contexts of social and/or geographical disadvantage, marginalisation and vulnerability.
+With a backround in political economy, Joy brings her expertise in sustainability to considerations of the self-society-environment nexus as it bears on the field of Arts Therapy and Counselling.
+Her intellectual project bridges the domains of contemporary art, ecology, politics/power, psychotherapy and sociology.
+Joy's work is informed by critical ecology, feminist poststructuralism and the new (and not so new) materialisms, leading to a conception of art therapy as an interdisciplinary practice of social justice.
+Her research-led teaching prioritises transformative learning experiences to foster reflexive students with capacities for critical and creative thinking.
+Joy's research interests centre on mental health recovery, art therapy practitioner education and the use of visual research methods in contexts of social and/or geographical disadvantage, marginalisation and vulnerability.
 Her current research (with the Caring at End of Life Research Program) centres on the end of life needs in Aboriginal and CALD communities of Western Sydney.
-Joy previously worked at the University of Sydney where she was a teacher and researcher for many years.
+Joy previously worked at the University of Sydney (Discipline of Political Economy) where she was a teacher and researcher for many years.
 Amongst other publications, she is the author of Seeking Sustainability (Routledge) and co-author of Market Society (Cambridge University Press).
 Joy is passionate about the role of art and nature in personal and collective wellbeing and has curated and participated in a number of exhibitions related to these themes and to issues of social and environmental justice.

 This information has been contributed by Doctor Paton.